okfnepal/ODD-seed-fund/README.md

 # Open Data Day 2021 - Seed Funding
 A collection of deliverables and resources developed by using the Open Data Day 2021 seed funding.
+The project intended to raise participation and awareness on open data and it's impacts.
+The team members and mentors brainstormed the ideas to make use of available resources, datas accessible and open.
+Mapping of Local bodies, Reports Mapping, Datasets Mapping and collections were done.

+### Team Members
+- Tez Prashad Oli
+- Ganesh Bhandari
+- Khum Prasad Bhandari
+- Isha Oli
+- Radha Kadel
+- Tulsiram Oli

+### Mentors
+- Nikesh Balami
+- James Shrestha

+#

 # Mapping
 - [Tulsipur Public Bodies URL Mapping](https://github.com/Zaymes/ODD-seed-fund/blob/main/Mapping/PublicBodies%20URL%20Mapping%20-%20Sheet1.csv)